Almonte is an historic mill town of about 5,000 people, 45 minutes from downtown Ottawa.

 Once a thriving textiles centre — known in its heyday as “North America’s Manchester” — Almonte is now primarily a commuter town.

 Almonte straddles the banks of Canada’s Mississippi River, which flows into the Ottawa River.
 The Mississippi drops 65 feet as it passes through Almonte in a series of dramatic waterfalls and rapids; this powerful torrent first attracted millers and other industrialists to the area early in the 19th century.

-Almonte is in Lanark County in the heart of “The Ottawa Valley”, a loosely-defined region encompassing rural areas to the east and west of Ottawa, following the course of the Ottawa River.
+Almonte is in the “Ottawa Valley”, a loosely-defined region encompassing rural areas to the east and west of Ottawa, following the course of the Ottawa River.

 Almonte is also notable for being the boyhood home of Dr. James Naismith, the inventor of basketball.
-For an extensive biography of him you can visit the Naismith Museum & Hall of Fame.